Compression Approaches for the Regularized Solutions of Linear Systems from Large-Scale Inverse Problems: Low Rank SVD Approximation

 For purposes of iterative regularization algorithms, we can make use of the low rank SVD in several ways.
 If we obtain the low rank SVD of the whole matrix, we can directly use it to approximate matrix vector operations:

 and in some situations this is the most convenient and straightforward approach.
 The disadvantage of this approach is that one must keep the matrices $U_k,U_k^T,V_k,V_k^T$ in memory.
-Here and below we do not pay attention to storing the matrix $\Sigma_k$ which is a very small diagonal matrix.
+Here and below we do not pay attention to storing the matrix $\Sigma_k$ which is a very small diagonal matrix in comparison to the former matrices.
 If the matrix $A$ is large it may be difficult to compute the low rank SVD of the whole matrix $A$.
 Instead, if we block $A$ as previously discussed, we can compute the low rank SVD of certain blocks or of each block.
 In some applications, it may be possible to arrange the blocks of $A$ in a way that the first block of $A$ contains many linearly dependent rows.
-If that is the case, then it is worthwhile to take the low rank SVD of that block since it could be approximated well with small $k$.
+If that is the case, then it is worthwhile to use the low rank SVD for the first block since it could be approximated well with small $k$.
 We can then write down mixed relations as follows:

 where in this example we have used the low rank SVD approximation for the first part of the matrix and the wavelet based approximation for the other parts.